KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-2.md

-# Antara Module Development Basics
+# Advanced Series — Antara Module Development Basics

 ## The Eval Code

-In the Komodo source code, each Antara module has an associated arbitrary number, called an "eval" code.
+In the Komodo source code, each Antara Module has an associated arbitrary number, called an "eval" code.
 This code can be any digit between `0` and `255`, there can be only one code per module, and each code is currently one byte in size.
-To add a new Antara module, the developer begins by adding a new eval code to the table of all active eval codes on their Smart Chain.
+To add a new Antara Module, the developer begins by adding a new eval code to the table of all active eval codes on their Smart Chain.

 We define all eval codes in the [~/komodo/src/cc/eval.h](https://github.com/jl777/komodo/tree/jl777/src/cc/eval.h) file.
 The following eval codes represent the essential, default modules in a Smart Chain.